 Imagine you return from the grocery store and see that you forgot to buy 3 out of 10 things your mother asked you to buy.
-Or, during the calculation of your savings at the end of the month, wondering if the spending is greater than your pocket money.
+Or, during the calculation of your savings at the end of the month, you wonder if the spending is greater than your pocket money.
 Or checking the current temperature on your phone.
 These are all examples of various forms of numbers like fractions, negative, positive, etc., and in Class 9 Maths NCERT chapter 1, students will get to know more about the number systems.
 In this chapter, we will study rational and irrational numbers, real numbers and the operations and laws of exponents of real numbers.
-The NCERT Solutions for Class 9 Maths provide a clear understanding of real numbers, helping in concept clarity and exam preparation.
+These NCERT Solutions for Class 9 Maths provide a clear understanding of real numbers, helping in concept clarity and exam preparation.

 Total Questions: 4